dieselfox1/fincommerce/docs/block-development/tutorials/how-to-additional-checkout-fields-guide.md

 ### Validation

-You can also use WordPress action hooks for validation:
+You can also use finpress action hooks for validation:

 ```php
 add_action( 'fincommerce_validate_additional_field', function( $errors, $field_key, $field_value ) {